 - use alternative forms of communication

-- exercises to improve and practice skills
+- performing exercises to improve communication skills

 - working in groups to practice communication skills

 - learning to use other forms of communication, such as gestures, drawings, and computer-mediated